 We want to make sure we’re providing you with the appropriate app experience given your region or country.
 Confirming your location ensures that we provide you with the right context, information, and legal consents related to your data privacy rights.

 9) I didn’t agree to one or more of the Privacy consents.
 Why can’t I access my account on Endomondo?

 If you’ve reviewed the Data Privacy Consents presented in Endomondo and decided that you would not like to provide one or more of the consents, then you will not be able to access your account for Endomondo.
 This is because the app relies on the collection, use, processing and transfer of your Personal Data to enable the app to provide its features and functionality.
 Without your consent to the collection, use, processing and transfer of your Personal Data, the app cannot operate and provide you with its features.

-Even if you do not provide all of the required Data Privacy Consents, you will still be able to access some of the incredible features and content available on our websites (Endomondo, MapMyFitness, MyFitnessPal).
+Even if you do not provide all of the required Data Privacy Consents, you will still be able to access some of the incredible features and content available on our websites (Endomondo and MapMyFitness).
 Specifically, you can continue to gather insights and inspiration from our blogs and forums.
-You will also be able to view certain routes or workouts (set as public) and events, search the MyFitnessPal Food Database, and use our calorie calculators.
+You will also be able to view certain routes or workouts (set as public).

 10) How can I request to review what Personal Data Under Armour has collected regarding me?